jegelstaff/lti-1-3-php-example-tool/README.md

 **Note:** The platform is for example purposes only and not a full platform library.

+**Note:** If the platform does not load in your browser, try going to http://localhost:9001/platform/index.php.

 # Contributing
 If you have improvements, suggestions or bug fixes, feel free to make a pull request or issue and someone will take a look at it.